SoftwareAG/c8y-docs/content/edge/edge-installation-bundle/prerequisites.md

 |**DNS entry**|The DNS (Domain Name System) is used to resolve human readable host names like www.{{< domain-c8y >}} to machine readable IP addresses like 192.198.1.10. <br> If you want to connect to Edge appliance within your LAN, the DNS entry must be added for the domain name (URL under which {{< product-c8y-iot >}} Edge can be reached) with the IP address of the host.|
 |**Edge cloud remote access**|To connect and manage one (or multiple) Edge appliances to your {{< product-c8y-iot >}} cloud tenant, you need an active {{< product-c8y-iot >}} {{< standard-tenant >}} with the Data Broker and Cloud Remote Access extensions.<br>**Info:** The Edge cloud remote access is an optional feature in {{< product-c8y-iot >}} Edge.|

-### Domain name validation for Edge license key generation
+### Domain name validation for Edge license key generation {#domain-name-validation-for-edge-license-key-generation}

 To procure the {{< product-c8y-iot >}} Edge license file, you must provide the right domain name to the {{< company-sag >}}'s logistics team for Edge license key generation.